The Amarna Letters: Proof of Israel’s Invasion of Canaan?

 Rogers Fund, 1924

-Some scholars speculate that the term Habiru began as a social category and turned into an ethnic one, theorizing that it may have encapsulated a broad range of then nomadic peoples that included the Israelites (such as the Midianites, Kenites, Shutu, etc).
+Some scholars speculate that the term Habiru began as a social category and turned into an ethnic one, theorizing that it may have encapsulated a broad range of then-nomadic peoples that included the Israelites (such as the Midianites, Kenites, Shutu, etc).
 Even this wider appellation would not be contrary to the biblical account given that Abraham—as a “Hebrew”—was father of the Midianites, Ishmaelites, etc (Genesis 25:1-4).
-Technically, much of the Arab world could therefore be called “Hebrew.”
+Technically, much of the Arab world could be called “Hebrew.”

 Of course, it’s true that this appellation has been most strongly attached to the Israelites in the Bible.
 And it was Israel, after all, that continued to speak the “Hebrew” language.
-Suffice it to say that the references to “Habiru” in various distant locations throughout various points of the second millennium b.c.e. in no way diminish its association with the Israelites or the Bible.
+Suffice it to say that references to “Habiru” in various distant locations throughout various points of the second millennium b.c.e. in no way diminish the association with the Israelites or the Bible.
 Just the opposite: The predominance of the term Habiru around Israelite-occupied areas directly parallels the use of the term Hebrews in the Bible in predominantly referring to the Israelite people.

 ‘Men of Judah’ Amarna Letter EA 169